Introducing PostScale -- email API for transactional, inbound, and masked addresses. PostScale

 NS Delegation at Your Registrar

 After deploying records to both providers, update the NS records at your domain registrar to include nameservers from both DNScale and Hetzner.
+If you are unfamiliar with how NS delegation works, see What is an NS Record?.

 A typical NS set looks like: